top of page

 Feed your microbiome with fermented foods (kimchi, kefir, sauerkraut) and prebiotics (garlic, onions, bananas) to rebuild balance.

-Chronic stress weakens the gut lining, allowing toxins and undigested food particles to enter the bloodstream.
+Chronic stress or traumatic experiences weakens the gut lining, allowing toxins and undigested food particles to enter the bloodstream.
 The result?
 Inflammation skyrockets, triggering brain fog, fatigue, and mood swings.

 Expert Insight: